Diseases and conditions

 Prevention is the best defense against liver disease.
 Here are some preventive measures to consider:

-1. Vaccinations: Immunization against hepatitis A and B can significantly reduce the risk of contracting these viral infections.
+Immunization against hepatitis A and B can significantly reduce the risk of contracting these viral infections.

-3. Maintain a Healthy Weight: Adopting a balanced diet, rich in fruits, vegetables, and whole grains, while keeping weight in check, reduces the risk of developing liver disease.
+Adopt a balanced diet that is rich in fruits, vegetables, and whole grains.
+Keeping your weight in check reduces the risk of developing liver disease.

 4. Practice Safe Sex: Hepatitis B and C can be transmitted sexually, so practicing safe sex and using protection is crucial.

-5. Avoid Illicit Drug Use: Intravenous drug use increases the risk of contracting hepatitis C and other bloodborne infections, potentially leading to liver disease.
+Intravenous drug use increases the risk of contracting hepatitis C. It also increases the risk of other bloodborne infections.
+These infections can potentially lead to liver disease.

 Summary